hotdang-ca/personalcloud-api/readme.md

 1. Clone the repository to your own server
 2. Ensure proper write permissions on `storage/app` which files are kept.
 3. Set up your `.env` file to point to your database of choice (standard Laravel database drivers are included in Lumen).
+4. Run `composer install` or whatever you have composer set as to install dependences (only the core dependencies for Lumen are required at present)
-4. Run `php artisan migrate` and ensure you get a positive result
+5. Run `php artisan migrate` and ensure you get a positive result
-5. Test out file uploads at `servername/upload`
+6. Test out file uploads at `servername/upload`

 ## To use the API from a Mobile App / WebApp / Single Page App (SPA) / Toaster or Fridge
 Once you’re all set, you can send a `multipart/form-data` `POST` request to `/api/v1/file`.
 The endpoint only accepts one parameter, `file` which should be the actual file.
 Upon success, you will receive a JSON response with a `location` string node with the publicly accessible URL of the file.